olebole/irafdoc/doc/obsutil.starfocus.rst

   have the profiles of the object with the smallest size overplotted.
 The overplot has a dashed line, a different color on color graphics devices, and no symbols marking the measurement points.
-The overplots may be enabled or disabled with the <tt>":overplot"</tt> command.
+The overplots may be enabled or disabled with the <span style="font-family: monospace;">":overplot"</span> command.
 Initially it is disabled.
   </p>
   <p>
   The final plots give a spatial representation.
 These require more than one object.
-The <tt>'a'</tt> key gives a spatial plot at a single focus.
+The <span style="font-family: monospace;">'a'</span> key gives a spatial plot at a single focus.
 The space bar can be used to advance to another focus.
 This plot has a central graph of column and line coordinates with symbols indicating the position of an object.
 The objects are marked with a circle (when plotted at unit aspect ratio) whose size is proportional to the measured PSF size.
 In addition an optional asterisk symbol with size proportional to the relative brightness of the object may be plotted.
 This symbol is toggled with the
-  <tt>'s'</tt> key.
+  <span style="font-family: monospace;">'s'</span> key.
 On color displays the circles may have two colors, one if object
   size is above the average best size and the other if the size is below the best size.
 The purpose of this is to look for a spatial pattern in the smallest PSF sizes.